-Space Systems Operations - Curriculum 366
+Space Systems Operations (Master of Science) - Curriculum 366

 The Space Systems Operations students are awarded the degree Master of Science in Space Systems Operations.
 A minimum of 45 quarter-hours of graduate level work of which at least 15 hours must be at the 4000 level.
 Graduate courses in at least four different academic disciplines must be included and in two disciplines, a course at the 4000 level must be included.
 There is also a requirement of three courses constituting advanced study in an area of specialization and an experience tour.
 Each student is required to write a thesis that is space oriented.
 The Chairman of the Space Systems Academic Group must approve all study programs.